-- a statistically significant suite of samples from each rock type to be disturbed by proposed mining - rocks from close to the coal seams - rocks from close to faults - rocks from near the surface - rocks from below the oxidised zone in alluvial sediments - representative samples of overburden types.
+- a statistically significant suite of samples from each rock type to be disturbed by the proposed mining - rocks from mineralised areas and alteration zones - rocks from close to faults - rocks from near the surface - rocks from below the oxidised zone in alluvial sediments - representative samples of overburden types.

 If the mine site overburden management plan requires rock types with specific geochemical properties that are in short supply, then the volumes of these rocks should be calculated and modelled to a similar level of certainty as the volumes of mineralised rocks.
-For example, if oxidised rock or NAF rock is required for capping, or low metalloid content rocks are required to line waterways, the volumes of these rock types that are available on the mine site should be calculated accurately during mine planning.
+For example, if oxidised rock or NAF rock is required for capping, or low metal content rocks are required to line waterways, the volumes of these rock types that are available on the mine site should be calculated accurately during mine planning.

 We recommend calculating the amounts of these materials that are required to deliver an environmental plan to a similar level of certainty as mineralised rocks that have volumes calculated to define their mineral resources (AusIMM 2012).
-Once approvals have been given for the project, and operations commence, there is the ability to undertake further testing to address uncertainties.
+In addition, mine scheduling should be completed to ensure these materials are available on the mine site when they are required.
+Once approvals have been given for the project and operations commence, further testing can be undertaken to address uncertainties.
 This is often part of the transition from the pre-mining conceptual AMD management plan to the operational AMD management plan.